virtkick/http-master/README.md

 http-master
 ===============

-http-master is based on node-http-proxy, the extra features are:
-* Run multiple host/port configurations on a single instance.
-* Run worker instances to parallelize workload.
-Number of workers defaults to CPU number
+http-master is designed to run as a front end http service/reverse-proxy with easy setup of proxying logic.
+Your average use case could be having several web applications running on different ports and Apache running on port 8080. http-master allows you to easily define rules which domain should target which server and if no rules match, everything else could go to the Apache server.
+This way you setup your SSL in one way, in http-master and even non-SSL compatible http server can be provided with HTTPS.

+Some of the features:
+* Allow for fast host-based matching and any regexp matching rules.
+* Match by host-only, host and path or path-only.
+Allow for regexp path matching.
+* Single instance can cover multiple IP/Port configurations each with different logic.
+* Multi-core/cpu friendly.
+Runs multiple instances and each will compete to serve a new connection.
 * Support reading SSL SNI configurations from file and CRT bundle files.
-This means handling multiple SSL certificates on the same domain.
+This means handling multiple SSL certificates on the same domain is very easy.
-* Watch for config changes and reloads the proxy logic without any downtime.
+* Watches for config changes and reloads the logic without any downtime.
+Simply start the deamon and add new rules while having the http-master online.
-* Simple redirect.
-Redirect http to https or any simple direct directs.
-No regexp yet.
+* Redirect and URL rewrite support.
 * Asynchronous logging module.
 Logs either to stdout or to file.
 * Link to custom config preprocessor so that you may devise your own config file format.
-* Drop privileges to user/group once started.
+* Drops privileges to user/group once started.

-Future plans:
-* Improve logging to format string to apache format.
-* Logging per route.
-* Regexps in redirect.

 Usage
 ===============